-More information on the UK Group's approach to and management of liquidity and funding risk, can be found in the Risk and Capital Management section of the UK Group's Annual Report (From page 69).
+More information on the UK Group's approach to and management of risk, can be found in the Risk and Capital Management section of the UK Group's Annual Report (From page 58).

-BANK'S GOVERNANCE PROCESS AROUND CAPITAL CALCULATIONS
+GOVERNANCE PROCESS AROUND CAPITAL CALCULATIONS

-The Bank has internal control processes and follows the defined governance process around its capital calculations.
-These include quarterly reviews and approvals on regulatory reporting returns by both the Finance department (first line of defence) and Risk department (second line of defence) in the Bank.
+The UK Group has internal control processes and follows the defined governance process around its capital calculations.
+These include quarterly reviews and approvals on regulatory reporting returns by both the Finance department (first line of defence) and Risk department (second line of defence).

-On a monthly basis, the Finance department presents the capital position to the Financial and Capital Risk Committee ("FCRC") and reports the capital ratios to Risk department for risk tolerance monitoring.
-In addition, on a periodic basis, Internal Audit department (third line of defence) and first line Operational Risk and Control department review the processes and controls around the Bank's capital calculations.
+On a monthly basis, the Finance department presents the capital position to the Asset and Liability Committee ('ALCO') and reports the capital ratios to Risk department for risk tolerance monitoring.
+In addition, on a periodic basis, Internal Audit department (third line of defence) and first line Operational Risk and Control department review the processes and controls around capital calculations.

-The Bank has a Capital Working Group, comprising Finance and Risk representatives, that reviews and challenges regulatory interpretations and implementation, under delegated authority from FCRC.
-More detail on the UK Group's corporate governance approach, structure and committee reports, can be found in the Strategic Report section of the UK Group's Annual Report (From page 34).
+The UK Group has a Financial Regulatory Reporting Working Group and a Prudential Steering Group, comprising Finance and Risk representatives, that reviews and challenges regulatory interpretations and implementation, under delegated authority from ALCO.
+More detail on the UK Group's corporate governance approach, structure and committee reports, can be found in the Strategic Report section of the UK Group's Annual Report (from page 34).